Dutch Colonial Revival architecture: Buildings

 Examples of urban style of Dutch Colonial Revival architecture can be found in Manhattan, New York.
 57 Stone Street was rebuilt in 1903 by C. P. H. Gilbert on behest of the owner Amos F. Eno.
 The buildings to the back on South William Street 13–23 also were reconstructed in the Dutch revival style, evoking New Amsterdam with the use of red brick as building material and the features of stepped gables.
 Stepped gables on early 20th-century Dutch Revival buildings on S William Street in Lower Manhattan recall the Dutch origins of the city.
 The area was declared a historic district in 1996 by the New York City Landmarks Preservation Commission.

 The Children's Aid Society had a number of its centers constructed in the Dutch colonial revival style, such as the Rhinelander Children's Center at 350 East 88th Street, the 6th Street Industrial School on 630 East 6th Street, the Fourteenth Ward Industrial School at 256–258 Mott Street, and the Elizabeth Home for Girls at 307 East 12th Street.

 West End Avenue saw a large number of buildings designed in the Dutch colonial revival style.
 The West End Collegiate Church was modelled after the Vleeshal at the Grote Markt in Haarlem.

 Further examples in New York City are the former George S. Bowdoin Stable at 149 East 38th Street, 119 West 81st Street, and 18 West 37th Street.

 An industrial example was the Wallabout Market, designed by the architect William Tubby and constructed in 1894–1896.
 They were demolished in 1941 during World War II.

 Sunnyside in Tarrytown, New York, was partly constructed in Dutch Colonial revival.

-112 Ocean Avenue, a Dutch Colonial home, became infamous as the site of the "Amityville Horror".
+112 Ocean Avenue, a Dutch Colonial home in Amityville, New York, became notorious when Ronald Defeo Jr. murdered his family there.
+The house's subsequent owners, George and Kathy Lutz, claimed to have been driven out of it by paranormal phenomena.
+Their alleged experiences became the basis for the book The Amityville Horror.